-We all know that even with these skills, we will sometimes have conflict or disruptive patients.
+We all know that even with these skills, we will sometimes experience conflict with disruptive patients.
 Getting help early or reporting to appropriate staff sooner rather than later will help the situation.
 The next section of this training deals with the importance of communication after a conflict has occurred.